Bernullys/cs50_sql/README.md

         SHOW VARIABLES LIKE 'event%';
         And to ensure we have permission to delete or something in the Workbench we can check on Workbench Preferences.

+    Project Cleanind_data:

+        To duplicate a table with the same colums:
+            CREATE TABLE table_name
+            LIKE existing_table;
+        Then insert all the data:
+            INSERT table_name
+            SELECT *
+            FROM existing_table;